scholokov/qax-portal-2/Meeting notes/Meeting notes 05.10.22.md

 ## Desisions:

-For Epic Registration and Authorization MVP https://github.com/scholokov/qax-portal-2/issues/62 we need only Registrarion form - Task https://github.com/scholokov/qax-portal-2/issues/111 and Task Login and Logout: https://github.com/scholokov/qax-portal-2/issues/166#issuecomment-1268670093
+For Epic Registration and Authorization MVP https://github.com/scholokov/qax-portal-2/issues/62 we need Registrarion form - Task https://github.com/scholokov/qax-portal-2/issues/111 and Task Login and Logout: https://github.com/scholokov/qax-portal-2/issues/166#issuecomment-1268670093 for Release

 For Epic About us page https://github.com/scholokov/qax-portal-2/issues/57 - we can do release without image.